 If there was one country I was most excited about visiting during my trip it was Vietnam, after 3 different friends of mine told me it was their favourite place in South East Asia.
 In Vietnam, it’s popular with tourists and backpackers to explore the country by motorbike on the Ho Chi Minh trail, which runs all the way from North to South (and vice versa).
-Me and my friend Edd were both keen to buy a bike and see for ourselves what all the fuss was about!
+Me and Edd were both keen to buy a bike and see for ourselves what all the fuss was about!

 I met Edd in Hanoi after a tiresome 35 hour journey from Vang Vieng on a cramped sleeper bus.
 I’d heard a lot about the crazy traffic in Hanoi and found that the city certainly lived up to the rumours as I was greeted by a sea of noisy motorbikes.
 As crazy as the city seemed at first, we soon discovered that Hanoi has some beautiful spots where you can escape from the hustle and bustle.
 This includes the Hoàn Kiêm Lake, where you can visit the Ngoc Son Temple, also known as the Temple of the Jade Mountain, situated on a small island in the middle of the lake.
 This has to be one of my favourite temples yet, as it’s surrounded by trees protruding out the lake.

-Other areas of interest to visit include the Temple of Literature, which feels like a very traditional Vietnamese temple, and the Hoa Lo Prison Museum, which gives you a very interesting and informative insight into the history of Vietnamese independence.
+Other areas of interest include the Temple of Literature, which feels like a very traditional Vietnamese temple, and the Hoa Lo Prison Museum, which gives you a very interesting and informative insight into the history of Vietnamese independence.
 As you wander around the prison cells and lay your eyes on the still in-tact guillotine, you get an eerie feel for what the prison would have been like for the unlucky prisoners who were trapped there.

 After a busy couple of days exploring the attractions Hanoi had to offer, especially the harrowing prison, we were keen to sample the Vietnamese beer to see if it could compete with Laos.
 While Hanoi is not short of bars, we found ourselves returning every night to the same spot along with a group of travellers we met on the first night.
 Many locals brew their own beer, which they serve from the side of the street out of a big keg for around 15p a glass.
 For such a cheap price, we couldn’t even think of drinking anywhere else!

 Before coming to Vietnam, I’d been told by some girls I met in Thailand that I absolutely had to try the infamous Vietnamese egg coffees.
-While this sounded like an extremely odd concoction to me (especially as I don’t like coffee), my friend was determined to give one a try.
+While this sounded like an extremely odd concoction to me (especially as I don’t like coffee), Edd was determined to give one a try.
 To my delight, the place we found also served egg hot chocolate, so we gave both a try.
 And that was it – we were hooked!

 Cat Ba Island & Halong Bay

-I’d already seen wonderful pictures of Halong Bay and it’s dozens of islands, so I was excited to get out of the city and onto a boat to Cat Ba Island.
-However when we arrived in Cat Ba we found ourselves wrapping up in all our layers as the weather temperature dropped for the first time on our trip.
+I’d already seen wonderful pictures of Halong Bay and its dozens of islands, so I was excited to get out of the city and onto a boat to Cat Ba Island.
+However, when we arrived in Cat Ba we found ourselves wrapping up in all our layers as the weather temperature dropped for the first time on our trip.
 On Cat Ba, the main tourist attraction is the big national park, which can be reached easily by motorbike.
 So we spent a day trekking in the national park, which offered the most amazing views of the mountains, before finishing off with a visit to Hospital Cave.